The diverse Accommodated Cape Town to Nairobi Safari Highlights include:

 In the evening you can enjoy some excellent seafood at a local restaurant, as well as the local nightlife.
 We stay at a comfortable guesthouse in Swakopmund featuring a bar, laundry services and internet.
 Accommodation is in twin share rooms with en-suite bathrooms that have hot showers.

 Day seven on this Cape Town to Nairobi Safari is free for you to explore the quaint town of Swakopmund, where German colonial influences can still be seen in the architecture, cuisine and culture.
 Stroll along the sea, sip coffee at a sidewalk cafe, visit a market and enjoy sightseeing on foot.

-You can also try some of the many adventure activities available at this popular coastal town, including quad biking on the dunes, sand boarding, sky diving and cruises to see dolphins.
+You can also try some of the many adventure activities available in this popular coastal town, including quad biking on the dunes, sand boarding, skydiving and cruises to see dolphins.

 Leaving the Atlantic Ocean coastline we drive to Khorixas, the traditional capital of the former Damaraland region.

 Our journey takes us along the rocky Skeleton Coast - a treacherous stretch of coastline littered with shipwrecks.
 We also stop in the colourful town of Wlotskasbaken, known for its lichen colonies.